What do new U.S. sanctions mean for Syria?

 Syria has already been under U.S. and EU sanctions that have frozen the assets of the state and hundreds of companies and individuals.
 Washington already bans export and investment in Syria by Americans, and transactions involving oil and hydrocarbon products.

-The new sanctions give U.S. President Donald Trump wider powers to freeze assets of anyone dealing with Syria, regardless of nationality, and cover many more sectors from construction to energy.
+The new sanctions give U.S. President Donald Trump wider powers to freeze the assets of anyone dealing with Syria, regardless of nationality, and cover many more sectors from construction to energy.

 The law also targets for the first time those dealing with Russian and Iranian entities in Syria, hitting allies of Assad.

-The new legislation could label Syria’s Central Bank as a “primary laundering concern”.
+The new legislation could label Syria’s central bank as a “primary laundering concern”.

 Sanctions can be lifted if six demands are met, including ending the bombing of civilians, releasing tens of thousands of detainees and allowing “the safe and dignified” return of refugees.